Bruce McCulloch: Publishing

 McCulloch's memoir -- Let's Start a Riot: How a Young Drunk Punk Became a Hollywood Dad (ISBN 9781443426398) -- was published by HarperCollins in 2014.

 Television

-McCulloch played the judge in "To Kill a Chupacabraj" in season 3 of Workaholics, Father Marsala in season 4 of Arrested Development, and Tobin on Gilmore Girls.
+McCulloch played the judge in "To Kill a Chupacabraj" in season 3 of Workaholics, Father Marsala in season 4 of Arrested Development, and Tobin on Gilmore Girls, the enemy of Michel Gerard.
 He created and starred in the sitcom Young Drunk Punk, which debuted in 2015, and wrote and played a small part in the 2018 web series This Blows.

 In 2019, he signed on as a producer of the Canadian sketch comedy series TallBoyz.
 In 2023, he was an executive producer of the sketch comedy series The Dessert.
 In 2023–2025, he had a recurring role as councilman Leonard Flynn on the CTV series Children Ruin Everything (which in the U.S. aired on The CW).

+Personal life

+He has been married to actress Tracy Ryan since 2003, and they have two children together.